 Lisbeth shares some great advice in her answers to the questions above.
 Here are the Lisbeth’s main take-aways--the most important A-B-C’s that every participant should keep in mind before a test.

-B. Start each test by re-reading the scenario to ensure you and the client are on the same page.
+B. Start each test by re-reading the scenario to ensure you and the customer are on the same page.

 C. Show, not tell!
-Demonstrate every aspect of what you are trying to express to the client.
+Demonstrate every aspect of what you are trying to express to the customer.

 We think that these three points can benefit every participant, no matter their star-rating.

-Stay tuned for more profiles from our highest-rated testers!
+Stay tuned for more profiles from our highest-rated test participants!